tarvihafatima/Amazon-Product-Review-Analysis/README.md

 ##### For example:

--Product price should be greater than 0.
+* Product price should be greater than 0.
--The length of unix_review_time should fall between 8 and 11 digits.
+* The length of unix_review_time should fall between 8 and 11 digits.
--The length of asin should be 10 characters.
+* The length of asin should be 10 characters.
--Overall rating should fall between the range of 0 and 5.
+* Overall rating should fall between the range of 0 and 5.

 #### Duplicate Detection:
 Duplicate detection checks identify and handle duplicate or redundant data in the product and reviews dataset.